 5. Trump to Announce Reciprocal Tariffs – Could a Market Dip Be Coming?

-- According to Finblog, former U.S. President Donald Trump is expected to announce a reciprocal tariff policy, which could target Chinese and European imports.
+- U.S. President Donald Trump is expected to announce a reciprocal tariff policy, which could target Chinese and European imports.
 (Read More)

 - Market impact: